aleju/imgaug/README.md

 # Requirements and installation

-Required dependencies:
+Required packages:
 * six
 * numpy
 * scipy
 * scikit-image (`pip install -U scikit-image`)
 * OpenCV (i.e. `cv2`)

-Installation:
-* Clone the repository (`git clone https://github.com/aleju/imgaug`).
-* From within the repository do:
+OpenCV has to be manually installed.
+The other package should auto-install themselves.

+To install, simply use `sudo pip install imgaug`.
+That version might be outdated though.
+To always get the newest version directly from github use `sudo pip install git+https://github.com/aleju/imgaug`.
-  * `python setup.py sdist && sudo pip install dist/imgaug-0.1.tar.gz`
+Alternatively, you can download the repository via `git clone https://github.com/aleju/imgaug` and install by using `python setup.py sdist && sudo pip install dist/imgaug-0.2.0.tar.gz`.

 To deinstall the library, just execute `sudo pip uninstall imgaug`.

-Currently only tested in python2.7.
-Code is written so that it *should* run in python3 too.
+The library is currently only tested in python2.7, but the code is written so that it *should* run in python3 too.

 # Examples